 It can seem like plants have an endless supply of tangled roots, especially when you are trying to dig or divide them.
 Most plants have adapted the root structure to their growing conditions.
 For example, the roots of fast-growing annuals, such as lettuce and coleus, are shallow and tend to remain near the soil surface to take advantage of summer rains.
 Many plants will send their roots running down a garden bed in all directions.
-A lot of these, like an obedient plant (Physostegia virginiana) and several asters, can become weedy this way.
+These rampant growers, such as obedient plant (Physostegia virginiana) and several asters, can quickly become weedy this way.
 And other plants have developed a surefire way to survive drought by sending their roots deep below the soil surface.
 These are said to have taproots.
 If you have ever tried to pull a dandelion out of the ground with your hand, you encountered a taproot holding its ground.

 What is a Taproot?

-As the name implies, a tap root is typically a long and somewhat thick root that goes deep down into the soil.
+As the name implies, a taproot is typically a long and somewhat thick root that goes deep down into the soil.
 It is the first root to appear from the seed and remain the largest, central root of the plant.
-Lateral roots will branch off from the taproots and then more lateral roots will form from the initial lateral roots, but the central tap root will remain the largest and burrow down into the soil the deepest.
+Lateral roots will branch off from the taproots and then more lateral roots will form from the initial lateral roots, but the central taproot will remain the largest and will burrow down into the soil the deepest.
 A good example is a common carrot.
-The part we eat is the tap root, but you will also notice smaller roots all along the central root.
+The part we eat is the taproot, but you will also notice smaller roots all along the central root.

 Carrots are an example of conical taproots, but taproots do not have to be straight or even tapered.
-Radishes also have taproots, but theirs are wide in the middle and taper at the bottom and often at the top.
+Radishes are also taproots, but theirs are wide in the middle and taper at the bottom and often at the top.
 They are a "fusiform" taproot.
 Then there are the "napiform" taproots, like beets, that are wide across the top, becoming very thin at the bottom.
 The shape may change, but the function remains the same, to keep the root deep enough in the soil to access water.

 Benefits of Plants with Taproots